Nishita Goswami

 Nishita Goswami is an Indian actress who works in Assamese language films.
-She has acted in a number of Assamese films and stage dramas.
+Her notable Assamess Movies are Rong, Ratnakar, Hold My Hand, Mon, etc. She has also acted in a number of stage dramas.

 Personal life

 Goswami is Assamese and is the daughter of actress Moloya Goswami and Pradip Goswami.
 She hails from Guwahati.
-She married Sayan Chakravarty, a Bengali computer engineer and businessman from Shillong in 2011.
+She married Sayan Chakravarty, a Bengali computer engineer and businessman from Shillong, Meghalaya in 2011.

 Career

 Goswami debuted as a child artist with her first film Prem Rati Phula Phool and as a lead role in the film Mon in Assamese in 2002 and in Bengali in 2003 (opposite Ravi Sarma and Kopil Bora), which was considered to be as her first Bengali film.
-The movie was very successful and she became the star of the Assamese cinema.
+She then went on making films with Munin Baruah (Rong and Raamdhenu), Prerana Barbarooah (Hold My Hand and Jonaki Ali) and Jatin Bora (Ratnakar and Raghav).

-After Mon, she acted several theater films as well as VCD films like Rong, Kadambari, Collie, Suren Suror Putek, Adhinayak, Monjai, Dhan Kuberor Dhan etc.
+After Mon, she acted several theatre films as well as VCD films like Rong, Kadambari, Collie, Suren Suror Putek, Adhinayak, Monjai, Dhan Kuberor Dhan etc.